FasterSpeeding/Alluka/docs/usage.md

 ## Function injection

-Function DI works by injecting dependencies during function calls as keyword arguments.
+This form of dependency injection works by injecting values for keyword arguments during callback execution based on the linked client.
 This is the main dependency injection strategy implemented by Alluka.

 ### Declaring a function's injected dependencies

-There are two main styles for declaring a function's injected dependencies:
+There are two styles for declaring a function's injected dependencies in Alluka:

 #### Default descriptors